Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 ## Stream

-> (delete after reading) Clarify the type of Segment events your integration will send.

 Prestashop - Segment Tracking by Xcommerce uses our stream Source component to send Segment event data.
 It uses a server-side (select from `track`, `identify`, `page`, `group`) ***We need to clarify and mention which methods are used for Server Side*** method(s) to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

-> (delete after reading) Clarify how your integration includes user identifiers in your event payloads, the example below is from Klaviyo:

 The default behavior is for Klaviyo (***Klaviyo is a data analytics driven marketing platform https://www.klaviyo.com/about It seems that this is an informative note of how Klaviyo is expecting data***) to pass the userId associated with the email recipient as the userId.
 There are cases in which Klaviyo does not have an associated userId, in which case the email address will be passed in as the anonymousId.

-> (delete after reading) For each of the below sections, populate the event and properties that a customer would expect to receive in their downstream tools from your Event Source.

 ## Events